aroemers/crustimoney/API.md

       [:crusti/recovered {:start .., :end .., :errors #{..}}]

-  The errors are those of the first `parser`, and can be extracted using [`success->recovered-errors`](#crustimoney.combinators.experimental/success->recovered-errors).
-If second parser fails, the errors of first parser are returned.
+  The errors are those of the first parser, and can be extracted using [`success->recovered-errors`](#crustimoney.combinators.experimental/success->recovered-errors).
+If second parser fails, the result will be the errors of first parser.
 As with any parser, the name can be changed using `with-name`.

   Example usage: